For Some Schools, Learning Doesn't Stop On Snow Days

 On the fifth snow day, Walker gave kids and teachers a free pass: No e-learning today.

-"One snow day, a student said, 'I can't open up your podcast — your audio podcast — on my iPhone,' " Tonsoni says.
-"So I was troubleshooting and I ended up having to make a video podcast instead that could play on iPhones, because I want every possible device available."
+"One snow day, a student said, 'I can't open up your podcast — your audio podcast — on my iPhone,' " Tonsoni recalls.
+"So I was troubleshooting, and I ended up having to make a video podcast instead that could play on iPhones, because I want every possible device available."

 But tech issues aside, it's clear Tonsoni's seniors like the modern approach to learning.
 It caters to the way they already consume information — and it means they don't have to make up as many days as they wait for summer vacation.